triamudomcmc/hazel/README.md

 # Hazel—Clubs Data Processing Framework

-Use Hazel deal with complex data without hustle.
+Use Hazel to deal with complex data without hustle.

 ## Prerequisite
 <p>
-Current built-in database source is Firebase Firestore.
+Current built-in data source is Firebase Firestore.
 To establish the connection <b>.env</b> is required with the format as shown below.
 </p>

 ### .env File